 What they do improve is your run endurance by making you use less energy.
 The specially designed cushioning with FLYTEFOAM and GEL technology reduces the load on your feet, plus the front and sole ensure there’s less ankle movement.
 You quite literally feel like you’re gliding because of entire rolling motion propels you forward.
 Listen to Jimmy on our podcast.

 Nike Pegasus Turbo (Alex Bate)

-When Nike launched the Pegasus Turbo, it started a shoe that was suitable for the everyday road runner, whether you were running 5km around the block or going for a sub 3-hour marathon.
+When Nike launched the Pegasus Turbo running shoes, it started a shoe that was suitable for the every day road runner, whether you were running 5km around the block or going for a sub 3-hour marathon.
 It included the newly invented ZoomX foam which was introduced in the Vaporfly 4% during Nike Breaking 2 attempt.
 Without the carbon fibre plate, it offered more cushioning and support, and less demanding on the legs, however still offering some great energy return.